 While challenges to the sale can no longer be made, other title defects might exist that can prevent immediate insurability such as conveyance errors in the chain of title, incorrect legal descriptions, or liens that have not been properly released.

-Using a title certification service like CTS gives tax deed investors assurance that they can sell the property, and what encumbrances they have to deal with prior to receiving insurable title.
-In the past, Cleartosell’s attorneys have even been able to work with the client and our underwriters to have issues corrected that are outside our scope of certification of the tax deed sale.
+Use of a title certification service like CTS provides tax deed investors with an assurance that they can sell the property, and explains what encumbrances they have to deal with prior to receiving insurable title.
+In the past, Clear to Sell attorneys have also been able to work with the client and our underwriters to have issues corrected that are outside our scope of certification of the tax deed sale.

 If you own a tax deed that is outside the four-year statute you should consider consulting with a licensed title agent or real estate attorney for the best course of action.
 Book a complimentary 15-minute consultation with one of our attorneys today!